 In determining the present value of its defined benefit obligations and the related current service cost and, where applicable, past service cost, an municipality shall attribute benefit to periods of service under the plan's benefit formula.
-However, if an employee's service in later years will lead to a materially higher level of benefit than in earlier years, an municipality shall attribute benefit on a straight-line basis from:
+However, if an employee's service in later years will lead to a materially higher level of benefit than in earlier years, an municipality shall attribute benefit of benefit than in earlier years, an municipality shall attribute benefit of benefit than in earlier years, an municipality shall attribute benefit of benefit than in earlier years, and municipality shall attribute benefit of benefit than in earlier years, and municipality shall attribute benefit of benefit than in earlier years.